Privacy Policy

 • synchronization timestamps;

-• error and diagnostic events necessary to maintain the integration securely.
+• diagnostic events necessary to maintain the integration securely.

 4.3 Participant alias and internal account data